balena-io/debugging-masterclass/README.md

 As you can see, a `backend-data` volume is defined, and then used by the `backend` service.
-Assuming your device is still running the multicontainer application for this masterclass, SSH into the device, and then examine the running services:
+Assuming your device is still running the multicontainer app for this masterclass, SSH into the device, and then examine the running services:

 ```shell